fassko/fassko.github.io/Content/blog/swiftui-map-markers.md

 ### Using SF symbols

-Int iOS 17 with SwiftUI we can place a marker on the map by leveraging the built-in SF Symbols library.
+SwiftUI on iOS 17 enables placing a marker on the map by leveraging the built-in SF Symbols library.
 SF Symbols provides a vast collection of scalable and customizable icons seamlessly integrating with Apple's user interface guidelines.
-Without needing external image assets, we can easily access and incorporate many visually consistent and recognizable icons, such as pins, landmarks, or directional arrows.
+No external image assets are needed, so we can easily access and incorporate many visually consistent and recognizable icons, such as pins, landmarks, or directional arrows.

 ```swift
 Marker("Latvian Freedom Monument", systemImage: "signpost.left.fill", coordinate: .marker)